 The Victorian market is striking because it is an Inverness classic.
 It is small and visited quickly, although I recommend you stop at some shops where you can buy bagpipes or spare parts for bagpipes.

 From the center, we take the north bank of the river towards the castle; our goal is the Ness islands that are islands on the river in front of Bught Park.
 You can cross it, and it’s a super nice ride.

-On the way back you change shore, and you can see the park, the cathedral, and even some salmon fisherman.
+On the way back, you change shore, and you can see the park, the cathedral, and even some salmon fishermen.

 As I was saying, I find it a perfect end to this day, a day of quiet tourism but where you will have been able to visit and get to know many places.

 - Road trip to Scotland in 15 days